How to use webhooks to link API services with chat events

-A webhook creates an HTTP callback to one server with data about an event that occurred in another web service.
+A webhook creates an HTTP callback to one server with data about an event in another web service.
 Compared to polling, webhooks are far more efficient and enable you to build features that use real-time data.
-It is the best way for developers to programmatically create a web service action in response to an event that happened on another web service.
+It is the best way for developers to programmatically create a web service action in response to an event on another web service.

-Often, developers will use webhooks to create a customized notification system for events that occur in a Sendbird-enabled app.
+Often, developers will use webhooks to create a customized notification system for events in a Sendbird-enabled app.

-This is a common and important example because many apps across different industries need to keep users notified of new messages.
+This is a common and essential example because many apps across different industries need to notify users of new messages.
 Use cases include:

 Used in Sendbird, webhooks send an HTTP POST request with a JSON payload to your server when an event occurs on the Sendbird servers, such as:

-Read the full list of events supported by the Sendbird webhooks in our Platform API documentation.
+Please read the complete list of events supported by the Sendbird webhooks in our Platform API documentation.

-By enabling webhooks for specific events, you can control the number and type of HTTP requests you receive.
+You can control the number and type of HTTP requests you receive, by enabling webhooks for specific events.

 To enable webhooks, make the following HTTP request